dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 ### (iii) Protection elevations

+These Lake Powell and Lake Mead elevations inform the start storage for the shared reserve account.
 The reservoir protection elevations of 3,525 feet for Lake Powell and 1,020 feet for Lake Mead are defined in the Upper and Lower Basin Drought Contingency Plans (USBR, 2019).
-As the reservoirs approach the protection levels, the plans state the parties will consult with the Federal Government to stabilize and prevent the reservoirs from falling below these levels.
-To stabilize, the parties will need to make reservoir releases plus evaporation less than inflow (Rosenberg, 2021a).
+As the reservoirs approach the protection levels, the plans state the accounts will consult with the Federal Government to stabilize and prevent the reservoirs from falling below these levels.
+To stabilize, participants will need to make reservoir releases plus evaporation less than inflow (Rosenberg, Submitted).

 ### (iv) The protection volumes

-The reservoir protection volumes associated with the Lake Powell and Lake Mead protection elevations become the starting balance for the shared, reserve account.
+The reservoir protection volumes associated with the Lake Powell and Lake Mead protection elevations (item iii).
+These volumes become the starting balance for the shared, reserve account.
 These volumes are calculated from the Elevation-Area-Volume curve for the reservoir.
 See worksheets *Powell-Elevation-Area* and *Mead-Elevation-Area*.

 Participants can enter lower protection levels and volumes than the default values.
 Lowering will reduce hydropower generation at Glen Canyon Dam and Hoover